-My interest in this area was originally stimulated by David Blake in the late 1990s, when he suggested that we should build a ‘PensionMetrics’ model - a stochastic simulation model of a defined-contribution (DC) pension scheme.
+My interest in this area originated in the late 1990s when Andrew Cairns, David Blake and I built a ‘PensionMetrics’ model - a stochastic simulation model of a defined-contribution (DC) pension scheme.
 These are pension schemes in which the individual pension plan member bears all the risks on their own, as opposed to defined-benefit (DB) schemes in which pension benefits are typically determined by years served and final salary.

-I then started working with David and Andrew Cairns and we published the first (we believe) PensionMetrics model in 2001 (“PensionMetrics 1”) in 2001.
+We published the first (PensionMetrics model in 2001 (“PensionMetrics 1”) in 2001.
 This was a model of the accumulation phase (or pre-retirement phase) of a DC pension plan, taking the plan member up to the point of retirement and assuming that the plan member simply converts his/her pension fund into an annuity at the point of retirement.

 Other papers then followed:

 Alistair Byrne then joined us and two further papers followed: